msaltieri/algotrading/README.md

 > *Licensed under the MIT license.*

 `algotrading` lets you easily build and backtest trading strategies using machine learning and other algorithmic and data-driven instruments.

+At the moment the project is still at an embryonic stage.
+Anyone who wants to collaborate should consult the [collaboration](#collab) section and the [issues page](https://github.com/msaltieri/algotrading/issues).

 Table of contents
 -----------------